 Over 15 years of living, studying and working internationally, in Rome, Milan, Manchester, and London, Dominika Miernik is an award winning international career coach and business Idea generator for women.
 Her website is DM Coaching.
 She specializes in helping expat women seeking to make an international career change to navigate the challenges and opportunities associated with discovering their dream career and then adapting to a new country.
 For self-employment-minded women, she expertly guides them to connect the dots between what they love to do and how they can design a business that matches their desired lifestyle.

 Kira Miller Fabregat is an ATCK with a diplomatic upbringing in Argentina, Australia, France, Trinidad & Tobago and several other countries.
 After 16 moves, she is currently living with her Chilean husband in the UK, her 9th country.
-Lawyer turned Ontological Coach and Leadership Consultant, she currently works at an upper management consulting firm, coaching executives and international people.
+Lawyer turned Ontological Coach and Leadership Consultant, she current works at an upper management consulting firm, coaching executives and international people.
 She is also a member of the teaching staff in several executive courses on Strategic Leadership at University Adolfo Ibáñez (Chile) and the training program for ontological coaches at The Newfield Network.
 She is passionate about intercultural issues, diversity and adult learning.

 Aiko Minematsu is an adult TCK residing in Tokyo, Japan.
 Enrolled in seven elementary schools in Japan and the USA because of her father’s job, her childhood was a constant move between different cultures.
 She holds an MA in TESOL from Teachers College Columbia University and a secondary school teaching license for teaching English in Japan.
 She has taught English to returnee students in Japan for over ten years, and currently is a university lecturer in Tokyo, teaching English for academic purposes and research methods.
 Her research interests are identity trajectories of TCKs and adult TCKs, language education and multilingualism, and teacher education.
 Her life goal is to empower TCKs in Japan through education.
 Aiko writes a blog, Life of an ATCK, and is a 2018 David C Pollock Scholar.